May 1, 2013 71 Comments

 Obviously, Jesus as a gate is a metaphor, just as “sheep” represents true followers of Jesus Christ.
 And Paul was only metaphorically ‘birthing’ the Galatians.
 The meaning of the verses in John can be easily gleaned by the context.
-The Galatians passage is based on a Jewish idiom: “If one teaches the son of his neighbor the law, the Scripture reckons this the same as though he had begotten him”1 (cf. 1 Cor 4:15; Philemon 10).
+The Galatians passage is based on and adapted from a Jewish idiom: “If one teaches the son of his neighbor the law, the Scripture reckons this the same as though he had begotten him”1 (cf. 1 Cor 4:15; Philemon 10).
 Therefore, Paul was making the point that he had previously taught the Galatians the Gospel, yet, as they were being influenced by Judaizers, he had to steer them back to the purity of the Gospel message, away from the Law (Gal 5:1-6).
 Paul used an apparently well-known metaphorical expression, while adding some hyperbole (“again in the pains of childbirth”) to drive the point home.

 Another good example of hyperbole is in the Sermon on the Mount: …If your right eye causes you to sin, gouge it out and throw it away…And if your right hand causes you to sin, cut it off and throw it away… (Matthew 5:29, 30; NIV 1984).
 Certainly, Jesus is not advocating self-mutilation!
 He’s illustrating the seriousness of the sin of lust.

 There’s also a metaphorical component to these verses: the “right eye” and “right hand”.
 Craig Blomberg notes, “[A]s is characteristic of Jesus’ figurative and hyperbolic style, he commands us to take drastic measures to avoid temptations to sexual sin – to remove from ourselves anyone or anything that could lead us into scandal (‘causes you to sin’).”2 The right eye and right hand were viewed as more valuable3 and the right side more powerful than the left.4 Charles H. Talbert adds a bit more: